 I followed the same pattern in researching my north woods homestead story, SONG OF SAMPO LAKE; but in addition to traditional archived sources, the 1900 setting of the book also allowed me to interview many people who had vivid memories of their family homesteads.
 Oral history tapes and transcripts obtained from collections at the Minnesota Historical Society and the Iron World Research Library were invaluable, too.
 Black Jack Mattson, one of the main characters in SAMPO LAKE, is modeled after a man named Black Jack Niemi who lived near Embarrass, Minnesota; and virtually all of the hardships that Matti and his family confront were experienced by actual homesteaders.

-In the same way, I tried to make my lumberjack novel, BLACKWATER BEN, mirror the reality of an 1898 logging camp.
+In the same way I tried to make my lumberjack novel, BLACKWATER BEN, mirror the reality of an 1898 logging camp.
+Told from the viewpoint of Ben Ward, an assistant cook (or cookee), who has to feed 80 hungry lumberjacks every day.
 The characters such as Charlie the dentist (so called because he sharpens the teeth on the saws), Needlenose (named after a lumberjack who lived near Tower-Soudan), and Windy (the toothless story teller) are all patterned after real characters.

 In THE DARKEST EVENING I tell a story based on true events that took place during the 1930’s, when some 6,000 Finnish-Americans traveled to Karelia, a province in Northwestern Russia, hoping to escape the Depression and to establish a worker’s paradise.
 Jake Maki is reluctant to leave his home on the Mesabi Iron Range, and when Stalin’s Secret Police begin targeting Americans for arrest, his worst fears are confirmed.
 Eventually, Jake leads his family on a daring mid-winter escape attempt, as they flee toward the Finnish border on cross country skis.